robertheyck/physics427-2025-homework-2-robertheyck/README.md

 # Physics 427 Homework 2

-__Due 11:59pm Monday 9/11/2023__
+__Due 11:59pm Wednesday 9/11/2024__

 ## 1. Root Finding Algorithms

 In a C++ header file `problem1.h`, implement the three root-finding algorithms discussed in class.
-Use template to allow the functions to accept arbitrary functions $f$ for input, and solve the equation $f(x) = 0$.
+Use `template` to allow the functions to accept arbitrary functions $f$ for input, and solve the equation $f(x) = 0$.
 The three functions should look like:

 ``` c++
 template <typename F>